mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ### Coupling

 Often the state needs to be passed to indirect successors.
 Unfortunately, this couples all the parent components of the state consumers to the shape of the state.
 One can argue that we can just use the spread operator and pass whatever properties the parent component has.
-This doesn't allow any static verification through a type system.
+This doesn't allow any static verification through a type system or still requires declaration of the types of the properties given parent component passes to its children, so it's often is not good enough.

 Take a look at the next figure:

 <img src="/images/redux-anti-patterns/cmp.png" style="display: block; margin: auto" alt="Component tree">

-If component `A` holds the state that `C` and `D` consume then `B` should also be aware of it.
-Although this coupling is often mentioned as a problem in the redux architecture, personally I haven't experienced any serious issues with it.
+If component `A` holds the state that `C` and `D` consume then `B` should also be aware of it as well.
+Although this coupling is often mentioned as a problem in the redux architecture, personally I haven't experienced any serious issues with it for medium sized applications (above 40k SLOC).

 ### Mutation

 The mutation of the state now should happen through the parent component (on the diagram above `A`).
 This can be achieved by passing callbacks.
-In such cases, I often prefer to move the local state to the store.
+When the callbacks need to be passed through several levels of children I often prefer to move the local state to the store.

 # Implicit State Duplication